samynmhd/attendance-marking-using-qrcode/README.md

 Wrote all the important functionalites and used [POSTMAN](https://www.getpostman.com/) to test if the functionalities were working perfectly.
 Eveything was positive.

-Creating the frontend part within the backend was fairly easy, but i rain into problems.
+Creating the frontend part within the backend was fairly easy, but i ran into problems.
 Getting data from the default view engine in NodeJs was easy.
 Problem arised when it came to displaying data to the view engine.
 It became hectic and codes were getting messy.
 Some of the data could not be displayed as i have planned.

 So i had to find another method to display the data.
 Came across VueJs, it totally captured my attention.
 Taught myself VueJs enough to make the project possible.